Laravel Full-Stack Stack Guide for Solo Developers

 Livewire has performance limits.
 For highly interactive UIs with lots of real-time state changes (think a design tool or spreadsheet), Livewire's server-roundtrip model adds latency.
 For dashboards, forms, and data tables, it's perfect.
 For complex interactive applications, consider Inertia.js with Vue or React instead.

-Forge is great but adds cost. $12/month for Forge plus your server costs (typically $6-12/month on DigitalOcean).
+Forge is great but adds cost. $12/month for the Forge Hobby plan plus your server costs.
+A DigitalOcean Basic shared-CPU droplet runs $6/month for 1GB RAM or $12/month for 2GB RAM, with a $4/month 512MB tier if you are truly bootstrapping (prices verified on DigitalOcean's droplet pricing page).
 It's still cheap, but it's not free-tier like Vercel or Railway.
 For development, use Laravel Sail (Docker-based local development) to keep things consistent.
+If you want zero infrastructure work at all, Laravel Cloud is the team's serverless option, billed separately from Forge.

 Testing culture is strong.
 Laravel has excellent testing tools (PHPUnit, Pest, Dusk for browser tests).
 The community expects well-tested code.
 If you're not writing tests, you'll feel the pain as your application grows.
 Budget time for testing from the start.